lautarodragan/jolteon/README.md

 Status: partially implemented; almost complete.

-  out-of-the-box themes is already done, so this feature is likely to come soon.
 - There will be some way to switch themes programmatically from outside the application, for themes to be switchable by external scripts.
 - Integration with OS light/dark mode will be added.
 Which theme is associated with each mode will be configurable, but have a sensible default.
 - See `assets/gruvbox_dark.toml`